webpack-contrib/css-loader/README.md

 type namedExport = boolean;
 ```

-Default: `false`
+Default: Depends on the value of the `esModule` option.
+If the value of the `esModule` options is `true`, this value will also be `true`, otherwise it will be `false`.

 Enables/disables ES modules named export for locals.

 > **Warning**
 >
-> Names of locals are converted to camelcase, i.e. the `exportLocalsConvention` option has
-> `camelCaseOnly` value by default.
-You can set this back to any other valid option but selectors
-> which are not valid JavaScript identifiers may run into problems which do not implement the entire
-> modules specification.

-> **Warning**
->
-> It is not allowed to use JavaScript reserved words in css class names unless
-> `exportLocalsConvention` is `"as-is"`.
+> It is not allowed to use JavaScript reserved words in css class names unless `exportLocalsConvention` is `"as-is"`.

 **styles.css**